 What started as an accidental but innovative way to save time on cleaning kitchenwares, protecting firefighters, and keeping our clothing and furniture stain-free ultimately created a chemical thunderstorm that we now know pollutes consumer goods and food and has even infiltrated our environmental resources.
 Whether we realize it or not, we are in constant contact with various forms of PFAS that can be absorbed through our skin and quickly and unknowingly ingested.

-Where Are PFAS Found?
+Where are PFAS found?

 However, you won’t find the myriad of PFAS substances listed on labels.
 Instead, you may recognize such substances only when furniture or clothing manufacturers claim their products to be stain- and wrinkle-resistant or when your to-go food comes in packaging that keeps grease from leaching onto your clothing or car seats.
 PFAS are even present in personal care products like gentle slide dental flosses, hair care products, and even in some brands of period underwear.